chrisjbrinson/testingNode/README.md

 # testingNode
 First time using Node.
-Downloading lots of files from a constant URL with a unique ID for each file
+Downloading files from a constant URL with a unique ID for each file